waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Victory Road 2F (Eastern Boulder Puzzle)
 - **Directive:** The system is forcing the solution of this puzzle.
 The target is the switch at (10, 17).
-- **Hypothesis:** The puzzle is unsolvable from this floor alone and likely requires a multi-floor solution, as concluded by the `puzzle_strategist_agent`.
-This requires accessing the western part of the map.
+- **Hypothesis:** The puzzle likely requires a multi-floor solution, as concluded by the `puzzle_strategist_agent`, which requires accessing the western part of the map.
-- **Blocker:** My `gem_pathfinder_v2` tool has a bug that prevents it from finding a path to the western side of the map, creating a hallucinated soft-lock.
-Fixing this tool is the top priority.
+- **Blocker:** My `gem_pathfinder_v2` tool has a critical bug in its elevation logic, preventing it from generating valid paths between `elevated_ground` and `ground` tiles.
+Fixing this is the top priority.

 # II.
 Core Gameplay & World Rules